 Recognize Excellence: Nominate a Deserving Peer

-Clayton J. Thomas: The Thomas Award recognizes an individual who has, through his or her involvement in the field of national security operations research, exhibited sustained outstanding individual performance and contributions, shared knowledge and talents with others in the field, and provided technically sound options to national security decision makers.
-Deadline: 3 April 2020
+Clayton J. Thomas: The Thomas Award recognizes an individual who has, through his or her involvement in the field of national security operations research, exhibited sustained outstanding individual performance and contributions, shared knowledge and talents with others in the field, and provided technically sound options to national security decision-makers.
+Deadline: 1 March

-Wayne P. Hughes, Jr.: The purpose of the Hughes Award is to recognize young analysts who are already making an impact on operations research.
-Deadline: 14 February 2020
+Wayne P. Hughes, Jr.: The purpose of the Hughes Award is to recognize early career and Junior analysts who are already making an impact on operations research.
+Deadline: 1 March

-MOR Journal: This award supports the belief of MORS and MAS that operations research represents people who apply scientific method to build quantitative models, manipulate data, evaluate results and who publish these results in a suitable form in the MOR journal, a refereed forum to the broad analytic community.
+MOR Journal: The MOR Journal award recognizes exemplary peer-refereed research, whose authors apply scientific methods to build quantitative models, manipulate data, and evaluate results.
 Anyone who publishes in the MOR Journal in the previous calendar year is eligible to receive this award.

 John K. Walker, Jr.: The purpose of this award is to recognize the author(s) of the technical article judged to be the best published in PHALANX, The Bulletin of Military Operations Research, during the previous calendar year.
 Anyone who publishes in the Phalanx in the previous calendar year is eligible to receive this award.